Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum -y groupinstall 'Network Servers'

 This command will install all packages that are grouped under ‘Network Servers’.
 It will take care of any dependencies for you and update old packages accordingly.
-You can use any group of packages the same way to save your time later on.
+You can use any group of packages in the same way to save time later on.

 19. Updating Group Packages